Texiwill/aac-lib/base/README.md

 * Ubuntu 20.04

 WSL also works per the community

-MacOSX support exists for:
+* Not for LinuxVSM 6.4.x

-* dcli
+MacOSX support exists:
-* LinuxVSM
+* Not for LinuxVSM 6.4.x

 ### Installation
 Run the script and if root access is required you will be asked to